-In addition to the made up characters already mentioned, the players Alan Bosley and Ray Budds are pure fiction.
+In addition to the made-up characters already mentioned, the player’s Alan Bosley and Ray Budds, are pure fiction.
 In training camp, and again during the season, Budds intentionally misses blocks because he wants his black teammates to be taken down.
 Bertier chews him out for this and later has Ray kicked off the team.
-With Budds utterly non-existent in reality, Remember the Titans has a completely fictional incident as one of its key moments.
+Thus, with Budds utterly non-existent in reality, Remember the Titans has an entirely fictional incident as one of its key moments.

-This movie is just another in a long line of Disney’s B.S. scripts seeking to make money from racism.
-Thankfully, Remember the Titans shows us that all racial tensions dissolve immediately when a diverse football team brings home the state championship.
+This movie is just another in a long line of Disney’s B.S. scripts seeking to profit from racism.
+Thankfully, Remember the Titans shows us that racial tensions dissolve immediately when a diverse football team brings home the state championship.
 The truth behind the events depicted in the film isn’t nearly as incendiary as what was produced for mass consumption by the Walt Disney film studio.

 Why does Disney do this?
 The Mouse is merely the largest of the mass media, which as a whole thrives on dividing people behind racial lines.
 Let’s face it: Racism sells, and it sold many tickets to Remember the Titans.
 Unfortunately, the entire community behind T.C.
 Williams High School looks bad because Disney executives want to make hate profitable.

 Thanks for reading 19 Lies in Disney’s “Remember the Titans”!
 We believe you loved what we put together for you guys.
 If you are looking for some great sports betting opportunities, you shouldn’t miss our latest Football News!